-Existing code for ARM Linux that builds successfully using RealView Compilation Tools (RVCT) v3.0 or RVCT v3.1 can work without changes.
-However, you can take advantage of the new features in ARM Compiler v4.1 to simplify your makefiles or other build scripts.
+Existing code for ARM Linux that builds successfully using RVCT v3.0 or RVCT v3.1 can work without changes.
+However, you can take advantage of the new features in ARM Compiler v4.1, and later, to simplify your makefiles or other build scripts.
 For example, use: